juanfer0002/AmiTree-ReferralSystem/server-side/README.md

 You will need to run this command every time you change a file.
 If some file doesn't compile or the linter can't fix problems server won't start

+Wait for the message **CONFIRMED!!
+SERVER IS UP** to appear, after this you'll know server started correctly.

 # IMPORTANT INFORMATION: